TenthPres/livestreams/README.md

 Your server can be practically any machine with PHP 5.5+.
 The code was developed on Windows for deployment on AWS Linux, but OS doesn't matter much.

 This package uses Guzzle to make HTTPS requests to the APIs of the streaming providers.
 Guzzle is installed with composer, but make sure your server allows outgoing connections.
 (Free versions of App Engine, for instance, do not.)

+The files you need to deploy are:
+ - Everything in the `/vendor` directory.
+(These are the libraries installed by Composer).
+ - `/script.min.js`  This is the script file.
+ - `/style.min.css`  This is the stylesheet that defines appearances for many of the
+ - `/json/index.php`  This provides the server-side logic, determining which streams are live.

+These files have been deployed to `https://west.tenth.org/live/`